Best Hiking Socks for Women TechnoBuffalo 2021

 Hiking socks are an underrated hiking necessity.
 The right socks are so comfortable that you forget you're wearing them, even though they're cushioning your joints and protecting your feet against blisters.
-I've tested the best hiking socks available today, and these are my top five picks for this year.
+I've tested the best hiking socks available today, and these are my top picks.

-- Lifetime guarantee: Darn Tough Hiker Boot Sock Cushion
+- Best overall: Darn Tough Hiker Boot Sock Cushion

 - Ultralight: SmartWool Cable II